Lech Poznań: New disappointments and successes (1994–present)

-Lech managed to stay in the middle of the table and their best result was fourth place in 1999, which allowed him to play in the 1999–00 UEFA Cup, where they eliminated Liepājas Metalurgs in the qualifying round and were defeated by IFK Göteborg in the first round.
+Lech managed to stay in the middle of the table and their best result was fourth place in 1999, which allowed them to play in the 1999–00 UEFA Cup, where they eliminated Liepājas Metalurgs in the qualifying round and were defeated by IFK Göteborg in the first round.
 However, just a few months later, in 2000, Lech was relegated to the second division after 28 years of presence in the top flight.
 Lech's first season in the second division was a disaster, as they were very close to falling to the third division.
 It was only with a great effort that the club was saved from relegation and even won the promotion the next season to the first division.

 In their first year of the return to the I league (2002–03) Lech focused on ensuring permanence.
 The following season began with a very negative dynamic for the Kolejorz.
 After five days, the club hired a new coach, Czesław Michniewicz.
 The unexpected appointment of the young coach turned out to be a shock, since Lech finished the season in sixth position.
 Most important, however, was the conquest of a Polish Cup by defeating their great rival, Legia Warsaw, in the final two games in 2004.
 Several days later, the fans in Poznań celebrated the victory of Lech in the Super Cup against Wisła Kraków.
 Although the next two seasons did not bring any success of that proportion, Lech managed to finish at the top of the table of each season with coach Franciszek Smuda.

 Smuda formed a strong team with the arrival at the club of players like Robert Lewandowski, Hernan Rengifo, Semir Štilić, Marcin Zając and Rafał Murawski.
 In the Ekstraklasa 2008–09 season, Lech had a great season and finished in third place and qualified for the UEFA Europa League thanks, in part, to the 14 goals scored by Robert Lewandowski.
 On 19 May 2009, Lech won the Cup for the fifth time by beating Ruch Chorzów with a solo goal by Sławomir Peszko at Stadion Śląski.